psf/the-invisibles/content/english/about/_index.md

 draft: false
 ---

-Hidden Figures of Python podcast is a podcast hosted by Cheuk Ting Ho, Georgi Ker, Mariatta Wijaya, and Tereza Iofciu.
+Hidden Figures of Python podcast series is a hosted by the PyPodCats team: Cheuk Ting Ho, Georgi Ker, Mariatta Wijaya, and Tereza Iofciu.
 Our aim is to highlight voices of the underrepresented group members of the Python community.